-We compute the average ROR rating for various network samples in order to evaluate the overall performance of the capillary approach.
-First, we consider the first layer routing scheme for each considered network sample and obtain thus the average ROR rating for all routing (max-flow) schemes of the first layer.
-Then we compute the second layer routing individually for each considered network sample and obtain the average ROR rating for the routing suggestions of the second layer.
-We measure the average ROR rating for the capillary routing layers 1 to 10 and show the increase in the layer number grows.
+In order to evaluate the overall performance of the capillary approach we compute the average ROR rating for various network samples.
+We consider the first layer routing scheme for each considered network sample and obtain the average ROR rating for all routing (max-flow) schemes of the first layer.
+Then we compute the second layer routing individually for each considered network sample and obtain the average ROR rating for the routing suggestions of the second laver.
+We measure the average ROR rating for the capillary routing layers 1 to 10 and show its decrease as the layer number grows.

 In Fig. 18, we have eight sets of network samples, each containing 25 network samples.
 At the same time we consider also 8 media streams which differ by their static tolerance to losses varying from 3.3% to 7.5%.
 Thus for each set we have 8 curves of average ROR ratings.
-All of them decrease as the capillary routing layer increases from layer 1 to 10 demonstrating the improvements due to the stronger capillarization.
+All of them decrease as the capillary routing layer increases from layer 1 to 10.

 One may think that by spreading the transmission, the media becomes even more vulnerable, since there are more links whose failures will damage the stream.
-Although spreading out of the flow uses more links and therefore also increases the total rate of failures in the communication footprint, capillarization of the basic multi-path routing also through the non-bottleneck portions of the network reduces considerably the total ROR rating and therefore also the FEC effort of the sender combating the link failures and packet losses.
+Although spreading out of the flow uses more links and therefore also increases the total rate of failures in the communication footprint, capillarization of the multipath routing reduces considerably the total ROR rating and therefore also the FEC effort of the sender combating the link failures and packet losses.